Nestor Chamorro Pesantes: Early life

-Néstor Mario Chamorro Pesantes was born in Lago Agrio, Ecuador, on July 15, 1936, and died in Bogotá on April 4, 2003.
+Néstor Mario Chamorro Pesantes was born in Nueva Loja, Ecuador, on July 15, 1936, and died in Bogotá on April 4, 2003.
 He was the oldest son of a young couple; his father was José María Ochoa and his mother was Mercedes Chamorro.
 He grew up under his maternal parent's care, who gave him the legal paternity.
 After receiving a degree in biology, he moved to Cali, Colombia, where he started work as a professor at the University of Valle.

 Marriage and children

 Néstor Chamorro married Dolores Cruz on May 24, 1959, in Jamundí, Colombia.
 Dolores Cruz de Chamorro was born in a small town called Ancuya in the south of Colombia.
 She is a psychologist with a master's degree in ministry from Luther Rice Seminary in Jacksonville, Florida.

-They had five children: Patricia Chamorro, Betty Chamorro, Jimmy Chamorro Cruz, Adriana Chamorro and Juan Pablo Chamorro.
+They had five children: Patricia Chamorro, Betty Chamorro, Jimmy Chamorro, Adriana Chamorro and Juan Pablo Chamorro.
 All of them are involved in the ministry founded by their parents, with Jimmy Chamorro as the worldwide director.